Public Information Request Tracking System (PIRT)

 NCGS 132-6.2 (e): “Nothing in this section shall be construed to require a public agency to respond to a request for a copy of a public record by creating or compiling a record that does not exist.”

-Browse through our City Council Meeting Agendas, Minutes & Videos page or any of our City News pages.
+Browse through our City Council Meeting Agendas, Minutes & Videos page.

 Contact Kurt Brenneman by e-mail or at 336-373-3636.